elephantscale/dl-search-labs/bert/elastic-bert.md

 ## Overview
 We will use a pre-trained BERT model and Elasticsearch to build a search engine.
-This labs is split into Part 1, installing Elastic, and part 2 incorporating BERT
+Will be split into Part 1 installing Elasticsearch and part 2 incorporating BERT

 ## Depends On
 None

 ## Run time
-30 mins
+Unknown mins

 ## Lab Goals